 The SafeEnterpriseTM Encryptor provides data privacy and access control for connections between vulnerable public and private networks.
-It employs FIPS approved AES and Triple-DES algorithms and, with the flexibility to choose the desired interface module, can be deployed in 155/622 MB (OC-3/12), 1.0 GB, and 2.4 GB (OC-48) networks.
-The encryptor can be centrally controlled or managed across multiple remote stations using SafeNet's SafeEnterprise Security Management Center (SMC), an SNMPv3-based security management system.
+It employs FIPS-approved AES and Triple-DES algorithms and can be deployed in 10 Gigabit (OC-192) networks.
+The encryptor can be centrally controlled or managed using SafeNet's SafeEnterprise Security Management Center (SMC), an SNMPv3-based security management system.

 The role of the encryptor is illustrated in Figure 1.
-The encryptor is installed between private network equipment and a public network.
-An encryptor communicates with other encryptors in the network, establishing secured connections between itself and the other modules.
+The encryptor is installed between private network equipment such as a switch or add-drop multiplexer and a public network.
+The encryptors communicate in pairs in the network, establishing secured connections between the modules.
 The encryptors selectively encrypt, zeroize, or pass in the clear, data flowing from the switch to the network.
 Conversely the encryptors selectively decrypt, reject, or pass information flowing from the network to the switch.
+The encryptor has dual, hot swap -48V DC power supplies.